Click on the Dance

 We accidently found out it goes really well to the song "Just A Little"

-S.X.E.
-Or try it to a Latin song like "Loaded" for a totally different
+by Liberty X. or try it to a Latin song like "Loaded" for a totally different

-feel.
+feel. |

 Intermediate fun.
 The big "whirl" stays right where it